-1.4.2 Data processing and presentation

-The national inventory report along with official reporting tables (CRF - Common Reporting Format) and all required amendments are submitted to the European Commission by 15 March each year and to the Secretariat of the United Nations Framework Convention on Climate Change by 15 April.
+Fig. 21 Scheme of inventory preparation 1.4.2 Data processing and presentation The national inventory report along with official reporting tables (CRF - Common Reporting Format) and all required amendments are submitted to the European Commission by 15 March each year and to the Secretariat of the United Nations Framework Convention on Climate Change by 15 April.
 Responsibility for the proper functioning of the National Inventory System (NIS) in the CR lies with the Ministry of the Environment, which has appointed the CHMI to be the institution responsible for the compiling and coordinating of GHG inventories and required data and text outputs that are then published on the Convention portal (https://unfccc.int), similarly to reporting from other Parties.
 The main tasks of the CHMI are inventory management, general and cross-cutting issues, control procedures (QA/QC), communication with relevant UNFCCC and EU bodies, etc. The Czech national inventory system has long included a number of research institutions that are responsible for compiling the emission inventories in the sectors from which greenhouse gases are emitted.
-The functioning of the sectoral experts.
+The functioning of the national inventory system is also subject to reviews conducted by the UNFCCC as well as the work of the sectoral experts.
 The resulting official inventory is then prepared by the CHMI and approved by the Ministry of the Environment and other governmental organs.
-Fig. 15 shows a diagram of the functioning of the national inventory system in the CR.
+Fig. 22 shows a diagram of the functioning of the national inventory system in the CR.
 One of the basic requirements of the Convention, the KP and other amendments is the timely, accurate, transparent, consistent and internationally comparable systematic monitoring of greenhouse gas emissions.
 These are the relevant principles of so-called TACCC - transparency, accuracy, completeness, comparability, and consistency.

-The inventory includes anthropogenic emissions of not only the direct greenhouse gases CO2, CH4, N2O, HFC, PFC, SF6, NF3, but also the indirect greenhouse gases NOX, CO, NMVOC and SO2.
+The inventory includes anthropogenic emissions of not only the direct greenhouse gases CO_2 , CH_4 , N_2O , HFC, PFC, SF6, NF3, but also the indirect greenhouse gases NO_X , CO, NMVOC and SO_2 .
 Indirect means that they do not directly contribute to the greenhouse effect, but that their presence in the atmosphere can affect the climate in various ways.
-As mentioned above, ozone $(O_3)$ is also a greenhouse gas that is produced by the chemical reactions of its precursors: nitrogen oxides, hydrocarbons and/or carbon monoxide.
+As mentioned above, ozone (O_3) is also a greenhouse gas that is produced by the chemical reactions of its precursors: nitrogen oxides, hydrocarbons and/or carbon monoxide.
 The inventory of greenhouse gas emissions and sinks is prepared in accordance with the methodological guidelines of the Intergovernmental Panel on Climate Change, IPCC 2006 Guidelines.
 In addition, great emphasis is placed on improving the accuracy of these internationally valid methodologies taking country-specific conditions into account as much as possible.
-In such cases of improved methodological procedures,, there is often a need to recalculate the reported emissions for the whole time series.
+In such cases of improved methodological procedures, there is often a need to recalculate the reported emissions for the whole time series.
 This maintains a time-series consistent approach to emissions reporting.
 Data from all sectors are then processed according to UNFCCC requirements into official reporting tables and the reporting document.
 Each chapter must contain a description of the activities from which the emissions of greenhouse gases arise, a detailed description of methodological procedures, results, possible recalculations, and last but not least, information on the control procedures performed and possible uncertainties in emission estimates.
 All this must be carried out in great detail and is inspected annually by both the UNFCCC and the EU.
 If a major problem is found, it must be corrected immediately and the entire inventory resubmitted.